Enid Blyton’s Fatty as Hero

 I have no notion of a truly great man that could not be all sorts of men […] The grand fundamental character if that of the Great Man; that the man be great.
 Napoleon has words in him which are like Austerlitz battles. (p.
 46)

 Accordingly, Fatty can be all sorts of men, because he is a master of disguise, constantly fooling his fellow Find-Outers, Mr. Goon the policeman, and whoever else he needs or wants to fool.
 When being himself, he is quicker, smarter and more inventive than everyone else.
 As Bets, the youngest Find-Outer and Fatty’s worshipper-in-chief often says: “Fatty can do anything” (The Mystery of the Strange Bundle, ch.
 1).
-Even his very fatness is an indice of his excess, his being more than everyone else, or muchness, as Lewis Carroll called it.
+Even his very fatness is an indice of his excess, his being more than everyone else, or muchness, as it were.
 When he asks for two helpings of pudding, his mother laughingly replies: “Oh, Frederick, you do go to extremes” (Strange Bundle, Ch.
 2).
 Fatty is an embodiment of a state of being more extreme and more interesting than that otherwise available to the everyboys and girls of the Find-Outers.

 Fatty is so called for two fairly obvious reasons: he’s quite fat, and his initials are F.A.T.
 But it’s also a mark of his otherness.
 It’s not a real, human name, and Fatty isn’t really human, but something more.
 It initially comes about as a mark of disrespect, because initially the others don’t like him, boastful interloper that he is.
 Yet he is of the Natural Aristocracy, as Carlyle would say, and once he is allowed within the circle, he quickly shoots up to a leadership position, ousting the everyboy character Larry.
 His betterness cannot help but be acknowledged.
 Carlyle opined that a sincere person cannot, in the long run, help but acknowledge true talent, provided he be sufficiently exposed to its.
 The Find-Outers pass the test of sincerity, recognizing Fatty’s superiority and offering him leadership of the gang.